Food Allergies in Children

 If your child is eating out with friends and you are not going to be present, give your child a food allergy card (or make sure the adult in charge has one) to give to the server.

-Discuss your child’s food allergy with his or her school.
+Discuss your child’s food allergy with their school.
 Using some of the above strategies at school can be helpful.
 You may be surprised by how many children at your school have the same or similar allergies.

 Ask your healthcare provider for an anaphylaxis action plan that outlines the symptoms to look for and the steps to take in case of a severe allergic reaction.